Andrew McCutchen Player Props: Pirates vs. Cubs

 Andrew McCutchen At The Plate

-- McCutchen has 55 hits this season and a team-best OBP of .379.
+- McCutchen leads Pittsburgh with an OBP of .385 this season while batting .264 with 43 walks and 32 runs scored.

-- Among qualified hitters in baseball, he ranks 72nd in batting average, 19th in on-base percentage, and 86th in slugging.
+- Among the qualifying hitters, he ranks 65th in batting average, while his on-base percentage ranks 12th and he is 87th in slugging.

-- He has homered in nine games this season (14.8%), homering in 3.5% of his trips to the plate.
+- Looking at the 62 games he has played this season, he's hit a home run in nine of them (14.5%), and in 3.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.